-When you are granted a Schengen visa, you will get a Schengen visa sticker to be put into your passport.
+When you are granted a Schengen visa, you will get a Schengen visa sticker to put on your passport.
 Basically defined as the “format” for a Schengen visa, this document is actually your Schengen visa.

-A Schengen visa is a short-stay visa that enables an individual to visit any members of the Schengen Area; per visit up to 90 days for business or tourism motives.
+A Schengen visa is a short-stay visa that enables an individual to visit any member of the Schengen Area; per visit, up to 90 days are allowed for business or tourism motives.
 The Schengen visa is the most general visa for Europe.
 It allows its owner to enter, easily move within, and leave the Schengen region from any Schengen member country.
 Moreover, there are no boundary checks within the Schengen region.
-But if you are thinking of working, study, or reside in one of the Schengen regions for more than 90 days, you must apply for a federal visa of that European nation and not a Schengen Visa.
+But if you are thinking of working, studying, or residing in one of the Schengen regions for more than 90 days, you must apply for a federal visa for that European nation and not a Schengen Visa.

 What Is A Schengen Visa Sticker?

 A Schengen visa sticker comprises texts in 3 languages simultaneously-English, French and German.
 Your Schengen visa is known as a “visa sticker” as it is pasted on one of the clear pages of your passport.
 This visa sticker is the “document” permitting you to enter the Schengen region.

 Your Schengen visa sticker will comprise your name, photo, and passport numbers, and information describing your specific visa’s duration, type, and validity.
 You will get your visa sticker when you arrive (i.e., while you pick up/get your passport from the issuing authorization where you implemented your Schengen visa.

 Along with your name, your visa will comprise the following details specifying the duration, kind, and validity of your particular Schengen visa.
 This detail is conducted utilizing the subsequent terms, which are categorized on your visa and defined below: